-If the Sensing Responder IDs field is present, it contains the list of the AID/USID of the sensing responders that participate in the WLAN sensing procedure used by the SBP responder to satisfy the request.
-The field can be present if the DMG SBP Request/Response subfield is set to 0 and the DMG Preferred Responder List subfield is set to 1.
-Overwise, the field is not present.
-The format of the Sensing Responder IDs field is shown in Figure 9-X. The AID/USIDs values are listed in the same order as the corresponding MAC addresses in the Sensing Responder Addresses field.
+The Sensing Responder IDs field is present only if the SBP Request subfield is set to 0 and the Preferred Responder List subfield is set to 1.
+The Sensing Responder IDs field contains the list of the AID/USID of the sensing responders that participate in the WLAN sensing procedure used by the SBP responder to satisfy the request.
+The format of the Sensing Responder IDs field is shown in Figure 9-1002cj.
+The AID/USIDs values are listed in the same order as the corresponding MAC addresses in the Sensing Responder Addresses field.
 The number of AID/USID subfields present in the field, n, is equal to the value in the Number of Preferred Responders subfield.
 The Padding subfield contains 0 or 4 bits set to 0 to make the total number of bits in the field equal to an integer number of octets.